-Editor’s Note: How the PCF correlates the QoS Montoring measurements to provide this information is FFS.

-PSA UPF exposes the information via Nupf_EventExposure service or via SMF/NEF/PCF as described in 5.8.2.X.
+NOTE: How PCF calculates the requested round trip delay for multiple QoS flows from delays of individual QoS Flows is not defined in 3GPP.

 Editor’s Note: It is FFS whether all QoS monitoring requests can be addressed with the limitation of one QoS Monitoring control information per PCC.